 The following guidelines have been written to ensure optimal horse and rider welfare and safety at competitive equestrian events run under the ISES Code of Conduct.
-These Code of Conduct guidelines are in line with current knowledge and understanding of the principles of equitation science, as advocated by the International Society for Equitation Science (ISES).
+These Code of Conduct guidelines are in line with current knowledge and understanding of the principles of Equitation Science, as advocated by the International Society for Equitation Science (ISES).
 It should be noted that these guidelines complement current equine health and welfare policy and legislation.

-Equitation science provides a means to promote an objective, evidence-based understanding of the welfare of horses during training and competition and uses a multidisciplinary approach to explain horse training.
+Equitation Science provides a means to promote an objective, evidence-based understanding of the welfare of horses during training and competition and uses a multidisciplinary approach to explain horse training.
 Equitation Science applies valid, quantitative scientific methods that can identify what training techniques are effective and those that are ineffective or may result in equine suffering.
-These guidelines highlight the most salient aspects relating to ethical and welfare concerns and how these should be addressed during competitive events by organizers, sponsors, riders, trainers, grooms and other interested parties.
+These guidelines highlight the most salient aspects relating to ethical and welfare concerns and how these should be addressed during competitive events by organisers, sponsors, riders, trainers, grooms and other interested parties.

 - Ventilation, temperature control and clean air must be provided at all times; access to feed and water must be available throughout the journey or at regular intervals, at least every 2 to 4 hours.
 Water must not be withheld or be unavailable for periods longer than 6 hours.

-- Careful consideration when planning the journey allowing for adequate rest stops is vitally important as any potential weight loss during transport due to dehydration or other metabolic stressors is likely to be stabilized.
+- Careful consideration when planning the journey allowing for adequate rest stops is vitally important as any potential weight loss during transport due to dehydration or other metabolic stressors is likely to be stabilised.

 - Fatigue has been shown to become the limiting factor in healthy horses that travel for longer than 28 hours.
 Careful examination immediately after arrival following long journeys is essential.